torvalds/linux/Documentation/arch/arm64/amu.rst

 EL1 (kernel).
 Therefore, firmware should still ensure accesses to AMU registers are not trapped in EL2/EL3.

-The fixed counters of AMUv1 are accessible though the following system register definitions:
+The fixed counters of AMUv1 are accessible through the following system register definitions:

  - SYS_AMEVCNTR0_CORE_EL0